Guidance on Research Proposals

-UNT is federally designated ;as a Hispanic Serving Institute (HSI).
-Thus, the UNT community can write grants specifically available to HSI.
+UNT is federally designated as a Hispanic Serving Institute (HSI).
+Thus, the UNT community can write grants specifically available to HSIs.
 Grants can also be written that incorporate the strength of being an HSI and Tier 1 research institute, that involve teaching and training of underrepresented minority students (URM), and where HSIs are encouraged to apply but being an HSI is not specifically required by the funding agency (non-HSI grant opportunities).

 HSI required grant submissions typically require proof that the university is an HSI.
 A digital copy of proof from the U.S. Department of Education can be provided upon request.
 Discuss with your pre-award grant specialist.